 You don't necessarily need to lead a ride from the front of the group.
-As long as you've passed out a map or cue sheet, you may be able to serve your riders as well by leading from the back as you can from the front.
+As long as you've provided the route, you may be able to serve your riders as well by leading from the back as you can from the front.
 Some ride leaders spend the ride making their way back and forth between the front and the back of the group, checking to see that everyone is doing all right.
 Other ride leaders choose to spend the entire ride at the back of the group.
 This ensures that they'll eventually come upon anyone who has stopped for any reason.